weaveworks-guides/weave-net-legacy/vagrant.md

 Vagrant is generally used as a development tool, so we don't recommend transplanting Vagrant workflows directly to production.
 If are thinking about this, you may wish to consider [other HashiCorp tool](https://www.terraform.io/intro/hashicorp-ecosystem.html).

-## General usage pattern

-Most of our Vagrant-based guides adopt a usage pattern where one clones the repository first, the goes to a subdirectory with

-    cd guides/<title>

-then boot one or more VMs with

-    vagrant up

-and then, depending on what VMs there are, login with

-    vagtant ssh [<vm>]

-When we just say _"login to `vm-X`"_, it implies _"open another terminal, go to the directory of the guide and run `vagrant ssh vm-X`"_.

-In step-by-step sections of our guides you will see commands prefixed with the remote prompt of the shell, just as it will appear to you, but we do not show it when you are expected to copy several commands at once or run something on your local machine (e.g. `vagrant up` as it appears above).